sagemath/trac_to_gh/Issue 4125.md

 # Issue 4125: Build breaks entirely or pulls in non-standard libraries with fink and macports

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4125

 Original creator: dphilp